Akshathkp/Game-Reviewer/README.md

 # Game Reviewer

- This is the Game Reviewer PYTHON project
+Game Reviewer is a python project that allows the user to search for their favourite games